-First-year students may also apply to join 1st STEP at the beginning of the spring semester.
-Details regarding the application process will be posted throughout the semester on the Litigation Center Website (www.ggulitigation.com), and in Law School News.
+Details regarding the application process will be posted throughout the fall and spring semesters on the Litigation Center Website (www.ggulitigation.com), in The Exhibit newsletter and in Law School News.
 Students interested in applying are encouraged to meet with the Baxter Fellow in Litigation to inquire about the course and application process.
-The Committee evaluates each applicant's fall semester grades, applications, references, and letter of intent.
+The STEP Committee evaluates several factors, including the applicant's fall semester grades, applications, any references, and the statement of interest.
 The number of post-fall admittees to the program will depend upon the number of students already enrolled and the quality of applications.
 All eligible students are encouraged to apply.

-3. Part-Time Students Application Deadline (December of 2L year)
+3. Part-Time Students Application Deadline (October of 2L year)

 Part-time students are eligible for enrollment in 1st STEP during the summer after their 2L year.
-Part-Time students are allowed to submit their application during their first year of law school but must indicate on their application that they are applying for the summer of the following year.
+Part-Time students can submit their application during their first year of law school but must indicate on their application that they are applying for the summer of the following year.
+Part-time students must follow-up with a new application the following year indicating any updates or changes in the student's interest and activities.